hpcloud/HPCloud-PHP/README.md

 # HPCloud-PHP

-This package provides PHP OpenStack bindings for the HP Cloud.
+This package provides PHP OpenStack bindings for HP Helion OpenStack and the HP Helion Public Cloud.

 You can use this library to:

-* Authenticate your application to the HP Cloud.
+* Authenticate your application.
 * Interact with Object Storage (aka Swift).
-* Interact with CDN service (Content Delivery Network).
+* Interact with CDN service (Content Delivery Network) in the public cloud.

 Previously this library could be used to interact with our relational database (DBaaS and MySQL compatible).
 The relational database API has changed and the bindings do not currently support this feature.

 ## Requirements

 * PHP 5.3
-* An active HPCloud account with the desired services.
+* An active HP Helion Public Cloud account with the desired services or HP Helion OpenStack.

 ### Suggestions